minprog/cs50x-1718-1819/practice/loopy/loopy.md

 Compile and test!

 ###Step 6:
-Now print the appropriate number of spaces to get the original mario pyramid:
+Print the appropriate number of spaces to get the original mario pyramid:

         #